 For instance, what is linguistics for computers?
 Linguists can also find jobs in technical fields as analysts and programmers for both human and machine languages.
 Linguists are key parts of artificial intelligence research and for applications like translation software.
 In a truly global economy, linguists are increasingly valuable to international business, homeland security, and technological development.

-In other words, a degree in linguistics is not just a boring, dusty research degree.
+In other words, an online degree in linguistics is not just a boring, dusty research degree.
 It’s the first step in a fascinating and dynamic career in just about any field you can imagine.

 Most Popular Schools with Online Linguistics Degree Programs